insper-classroom/08-dqn-vs-a2c-p-j/README.md

 As seen in the graphs, both agents were able to learn the environment very similarly.
 The A2C agent was able to achieve slightly higher rewards, but the DQN agent was able to learn the environment very well too.
 As mentioned before, the training should take more steps to achieve the peak performance, and that was clear from the graphs, as both curves were still increasing after 2M steps.

-Another interesting point is that the A2C agent seems to have a more stable learning process, as the curve is smoother DQN, especially in the first 1M steps.
+Another interesting point is that the A2C agent seems to have a more stable learning process, as the curve is smoother than DQN, especially in the first 1M steps.

 The evaluation of the models confirms this and makes it clearer, as the average reward is much higher for A2C, around 3 times higher than DQN: